IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ---
 title: Angular Autocomplete Component – Ignite UI for Angular
-_description: The Angular Autocomplete component offers a way to enhance a text input by showing a panel of suggested options provided by the developer.
+_description: The Angular Autocomplete directive offers a way to enhance a text input by showing a panel of suggested options provided by the developer.
 Try it now.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Autocomplete components, Angular Autocomplete directives, Angular Autocomplete controls
+_keywords: Angular Autocomplete component, Angular Autocomplete directive, Angular Autocomplete control, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Angular UI Components, Native Angular Components Library
 ---

 # Angular Autocomplete Overview
-Angular Autocomplete is a search box component that enables users to easily find, filter and select an item from a list of suggestions while they type.
+Angular Autocomplete is a search box directive that enables users to easily find, filter and select an item from a list of suggestions while they type.
 Feature-rich, it supports seamless data binding, filtering, grouping, UI customization options, and other built-in functionalities so developers can create intuitive autocomplete search experience.

 <p class="highlight">